 Quick facts about osteopathy

 - Osteopathy uses a non-invasive form of manual therapy that focuses on the health of the whole body, not just the injured or affected part.
-This is done by gentle stretching, joint mobilisation and massage.
+This is done by gentle stretching, joint manipulation and soft tissue work.

-- Osteopathic intervention can help treat back pain, headaches, tennis elbow, shoulder dysfunction and postural problems.
+- Osteopathic intervention can help you recover from back pain, headaches, tennis elbow, shoulder dysfunction and postural problems to name just a few.

 - Treatment can also help with nervous, circulatory, and lymphatic symptoms.